Award Winning Food, Drink & Travel Magazine

 El Grito

 If you’re looking for an authentic Mexican experience, from the food, to the staff, to the vibes, El Grito is the spot.
-Based in Mountjoy Square, you’ll find classic Mexican dishes like tacos, tortas and esquites, all made traditionally and all absolutely full of flavour.
+Based in Mountjoy Square and a 2nd brand new location in Rathmines, you’ll find classic Mexican dishes like tacos, tortas and esquites, all made traditionally and all absolutely full of flavour.
 They’ve also got some classic Mexican drinks like the delicious sweet rice drink, Horchata, as well as some Mexican beers – the perfect pairing with an authentic tostada.
 Finish off with some decadent churros at El Grito.

 Salsa